michaelthorne/michaelthorne.github.io/_posts/2015-10-06-race-report-ultra-trail-cape-town-2015.md

 ---

-Update: I’ve added a list below with a few links to blogs and photos of Ultra-trail Cape Town 2015.
+**Update**: I’ve added a list below with a few links to blogs and photos of Ultra-trail Cape Town 2015.

 * [Ultra-trail Cape Town 100 by Devon Yanko](http://www.devonyanko.com/news/2015/10/6/ultra-trail-cape-town)
 * [Aid Stationing at the Ultra-trail Cape Town by Leave The Couch](http://leavethecouch.com/aid-stationing-at-the-ultra-trail-cape-town/)